keith471/520_proj/SYMBOL.md

         ```

 ## TODO
-- fix all calls to scopeSymbolTable to include lineno
+- make printed output cleaner
+- need to figure out where to save the symbols in the tree...
+    - I don't see that this needs doing yet.
+Let's hold off on it
 - in lastSelector in EXP, the last selector should not have to be an id!
 It could be an EXP!
 Make this modification
 to the ast and everything it affects
-- need to figure out where to save the symbols in the tree...
-    - I don't see that this needs doing yet.
-Let's hold off on it

 ## Questions
 - where do we check if there are too many or too few args passed in a function call?